PrisTech-Ltd/SwTokenizer/README.md

 The model embeddings of the tokens won't reflect this semantic knowledge about Swahili.
 The word will be probably tokenized into a token sequence, for example, like "kinac", "ho", "hit", "aji", "ka".
 Using a semantic tokenizer for the Swahili language should allow us building a more proficient Swahili-speaking LLM model because the predicted token sequences will take the semantic meaning of the morphemes "ki", "na", etc. into account.

+Another reason for the creating this tool was that common tokenizers such as Spacy or Snowball don't support Swahili.
+So this morphological tokenizer, that is compatible with Google Gemma tokenization, fills a gap.

 # Installation

 `poetry install`